svetob/blog/content/blog/elixir-logstash-json.md

     state = %{host: host, port: port, opts: opts, timeout: timeout, sock: nil}
     {:connect, :init, state}
   end

-end
 ```

-If you would rather drop logs than block your application, you can simply change the BlockingQueue to a Queue implementation which drops new messages when it hits max size.
+If you would rather drop logs than block your application, you can change the BlockingQueue to any queue implementation which drops new messages when it hits max size.

 With these changes ready, we move back to `JsonLogger.TCP` to create a queue and a connection pool when the logger backend is started: